Rebecca Hall: Stage

-Hall made her professional stage debut in 2002 when she starred as Vivie in her father's production of Mrs Warren's Profession at the Strand Theatre in London.
+Hall made her professional stage debut in 2002 when she starred as Vivie in her father's production of Mrs. Warren's Profession at the Strand Theatre in London.
 Her performance, described as "admirable" and "accomplished", earned her the Ian Charleson Award in 2003.

 In 2003, Hall's father celebrated 50 years as a theatre director by staging a season of five plays at the Theatre Royal in Bath, Somerset.
 Hall starred in two of these plays; she appeared as Rosalind in her father's production of As You Like It, which gained her a second Charleson nomination and starred in the title role of Thea Sharrock's revival of D. H. Lawrence's The Fight for Barbara.

 In 2004, Hall appeared in three plays for the Peter Hall Company at the Theatre Royal Bath, two of which her father directed: Man and Superman in which she played Ann, and Galileo's Daughter in which she played Sister Maria Celeste.
 The third, Molière's Don Juan, in which she played the part of Elvira, was directed by Sharrock.

 In 2005, Hall reprised the role of Rosalind in a touring production of As You Like It, again under the direction of her father.
 This tour played the Rose Theatre in Kingston upon Thames, the Brooklyn Academy of Music in New York, the Curran Theatre in San Francisco and the Ahmanson Theatre in Los Angeles.
-This was a second leg of the U.S. tour that began in 2003 with venues at the Shubert Theater New Haven, Connecticut, Columbus, Ohio, and the Wilbur Theater in Boston.
+This was a second leg of the US tour that began in 2003 with venues at the Shubert Theater New Haven, Connecticut, Columbus, Ohio, and the Wilbur Theater in Boston.

-In 2008–09, Hall appeared in Sam Mendes's first instalment of the Bridge Project as Hermione in The Winter's Tale and as Varya in The Cherry Orchard.
+In 2008–2009, Hall appeared in Sam Mendes's first instalment of the Bridge Project as Hermione in The Winter's Tale and as Varya in The Cherry Orchard.
 The project gave performances with the same cast in Germany, Greece, New Zealand, Singapore, Spain, the United Kingdom and the United States.
-In 2010–11, she played Viola in a production of Twelfth Night at London's National Theatre, directed by her father.
+In 2010–2011, she played Viola in a production of Twelfth Night at London's National Theatre, directed by her father.

 Hall made her Broadway debut in 2013 in Sophie Treadwell's expressionist play Machinal.
 The Roundabout Theater production, directed by Lyndsey Turner, began previews on 20 December 2013, with the official opening on 16 January 2014 at the American Airlines Theatre.

 Personal life

-In 2010, there was intense media speculation, despite Hall's denials, of an affair between Hall and director Sam Mendes, who was married to Kate Winslet at the time.
-Hall and Mendes were in a relationship from 2011 to 2013.
+Hall and director Sam Mendes were in a relationship from 2011 to 2013.
 In 2014, Hall met actor Morgan Spector while co-starring in a Broadway production.
 They married in 2015.
-Their first child was born in 2018.
+Their daughter Ida was born in 2018.